MooersLab/writingLogTemplate/README.md

 ## Daily entries

-- Daily Protocol
+- Daily Protocol.
-- Daily Log
+- Daily Log.
-- Next action
+- Next action.
-- To be done
+- To be done.
-- Timeline or Benchmarks
+- Timeline or Benchmarks.
-- Word Count
+- Word Count.
-- Update writing progress notebook
+- Update writing progress notebook.
-- Update personal knowledge base
+- Update personal knowledge base.

 ### Future additions and tangents

-- New branches on the above mind map for this project and research program
+- New branches on the above mind map for this project and research program.
-- Mind map for the research program (the big picture that includes related manuscripts, talks, posters, funded grants, grant applications)
+- Mind map for the research program (the big picture that includes related manuscripts, talks, posters, funded grants, grant applications).
+This is a super metacognition tool.
-- Ideas to consider adding to the manuscript
+- Ideas to consider adding to the manuscript.
   + Introduction
   + Results
   + Discussion